Hunters Campground Map

 Directions

 From Spokane, take State Highway 2 west for 32 miles to Davenport.
-Turn north on State Highway 25 and travel 37 miles to the town of Hunters.
-Turn left (west) on Campground Road at the Hunters Campground sign and follow for about 2 miles to the campground.
+Turn north on State Highway 25 and travel 37 miles.
+In the town of Hunters, turn left (west) on Hunters Campground Road and follow signs approximately 2 miles to the campground.

 Amenities